alonrashty/My-Spotify/README.md

 # My Spotify

 ## Introduction
-In this project I analyze my personal spotify data, including my streaming history between 09/2020-09/2021 and my library items (a.k.a, songs I liked).
+In this project I analyze my personal spotify data, including my streaming history between 09/2020-09/2021 and my library items (i.e., songs I liked).
 These datasets were retrieved from my account section on Spotify's website.
 To complement them I also use public data I gathered from Spotify's API (for more info see [here](https://developer.spotify.com/documentation/web-api/)).

 **For the full notebook click [here](https://nbviewer.org/github/alonrashty/My-Spotify/blob/master/my_spotify.ipynb)**